AnupammSingh/wpp-problems/README.md

 DAY 8: Write a JavaScript program to check whether a string starts with 'Java'  if it does not then  return False.

+DAY 9: Write a JavaScript program to find the closest value to 100 from two numerical values